-Of note, there has been a drive amongst the diabetic community to "hack" the Libre sensor employing online tutorials to extend its lifetime to 28 days or longer [22] and recalibrate it every few days with a finger-pick blood glucose reading.
+Of note, there has been a drive amongst the diabetic community to 'hack' the Libre sensor employing online tutorials to extend its lifetime to 28 days or longer [22] and re-calibrate it every few days with a finger-pick blood glucose reading.

-3.2 Electrochemical DNA Sensor
+3.2 Electrochemical DNA sensor

 DNA is a negatively charged conductive molecule, reminiscent of an electric wire.
-Barton, Kayyem, and others at California Institute of Technology in 1992 began using this property to detect a target DNA by immobilizing complementary DNA probes on electrodes [23].
-These are usually noncorroding gold electrodes for assay stability and reliability.
+Barton, Kayyem and others at California Institute of Technology in 1992 began using this property to detect a target DNA by immobilising complementary DNA probes on electrodes [23].
+These are usually non-corroding gold electrodes for assay stability and reliability.
 When the DNA target binds to the capture probe, the resulting H+ ions released are detected by electron flow in the electrode.
-There are many variations, for example, the labelling of the probe with an Fe+ ferrocene molecule.
-Cyclic voltammetry sweeps of the electrode voltage then cause reduction-oxidation of the ferrocene, with resulting change of current flow through the DNA (Fig. 13).
+There are many variations, for example the labelling of the probe with an Fe+ ferrocene molecule.
+Cyclic voltammetry sweeps of the electrode voltage then cause reductionoxidation of the ferrocene, with resulting change of current flow through the DNA (Fig 13).

-Just like the glucose sensor, electrochemical DNA sensors also took decades to reach large-scale commercialization.
-For example, Kayyem branded his developments as eSensor[®] and spun it out as Clinical Micro Sensors in 1995.
-This was acquired by Motorola in 1999, divested to Osmetech in 2005, rebranded to GenMark-Diagnostics for IPO in 2010, and acquired by Roche in 2021.
+Just like the glucose sensor, electrochemical DNA sensors also took decades to reach large-scale commercialization. e.g., Kayyem branded his developments as eSensor® and spun it out as Clinical Micro Sensors in 1995.
+This was acquired by Motorola in 1999; divested to Osmetech in 2005; re-branded to GenMark-Diagnostics for IPO in 2010; and acquired by Roche in 2021.